 In terms of overall health regimes, modern England provides an interesting, if not entirely surprising contrast (Table 7, Table 8).
 Obviously, Tables 7 and 8 cannot be taken too literally: modern and medieval figures are based upon entirely different classifications, methods and sources of data.
 Modern data access much information we cannot know for the medieval period; conversely, the modern GBD subdivides cancers and mental health conditions much more finely but does not include categories such as “social inequality”, though perhaps it should.
 However, such comparisons do reveal a macro-shift in the human world of health, from one dominated mostly by infectious diseases to one dominated mostly by longer-term system breakdowns (heart disease, cancers, neurological conditions of age) and social/mental health issues.
 The medieval regime probably typifies a specific human world of health which contrasts with both the dispersed, mobile worlds of hunter-gathers and the urban worlds of the last two centuries.
 The world of ancient and historic civilisations, with high population density, widespread poverty among stressed populations, and little sanitation or medical capacity, was dominated above all by an unrelenting battle between humans and pathogens.
 If we have inherited robust immune systems today, we may owe them largely to the cumulative selective filter of this historical epoch.
 The fact that infectious disease does not figure largely in the “burden of disease” in the modern West shows how much our health world has changed in the last century.
-The historic battle against pathogens has perhaps has now been shifted to the proxy war of evolving pathogens and antibiotic resistance.
+The historic battle against pathogens has perhaps has now been shifted to the proxy war of evolving pathogens and antibiotic/ antiviral resistance.